mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * Methods p.
 113
 * Bootstrapping a server
     * childHandler(), childAttr(), and childOption()
-        * ServerChannel implementations
-          are responsible for creating child Channels, which represent accepted connections
+        * ServerChannel implementations are responsible for creating child Channels, which represent accepted connections
         * ServerBootstrap, which bootstraps ServerChannels, provides these methods to simplify the task of applying settings to the ChannelConfig member of an accepted Channel
-    1. A ServerChannel is created
-       when bind() is called
+    1. A ServerChannel is created when bind() is called
-    1. A new Channel is created
-       by the ServerChannel when
-       a connection is accepted
+    1. A new Channel is created by the ServerChannel when a connection is accepted
 * Bootstrapping clients from a Channel
     * Suppose your server is processing a client request that requires it to act as a client to a third system
         * This can happen when an application, such as a proxy server, has to integrate with an organization’s existing systems, such as web services or databases
-      * In
-        such cases you’ll need to bootstrap a client Channel from a ServerChannel
+        * In such cases you’ll need to bootstrap a client Channel from a ServerChannel
     * You could create a new Bootstrap as described in section 8.2.1, but this is not the most efficient solution, as it would require you to define another EventLoop for the new client Channel
         * This would produce additional threads, necessitating context switching when exchanging data between the accepted Channel and the client Channel
     * A better solution is to share the EventLoop of the accepted Channel by passing it to the group() method of the Bootstrap
         * Because all Channels assigned to an EventLoop use the same thread, this avoids the extra thread creation and related context-switching mentioned previously
     * p.
 116 (project)
 * Adding multiple ChannelHandlers during a bootstrap
     * In all of the code examples we’ve shown, we’ve called handler() or childHandler() during the bootstrap process to add a single ChannelHandler
-        * This may be sufficient
-          for simple applications, but it won’t meet the needs of more complex ones
+        * This may be sufficient for simple applications, but it won’t meet the needs of more complex ones
-        * For example,
-          an application that has to support multiple protocols will have many Channel- Handlers, the alternative being a large and unwieldy class
+        * For example, an application that has to support multiple protocols will have many ChannelHandlers, the alternative being a large and unwieldy class
     * As you’ve seen repeatedly, you can deploy as many ChannelHandlers as you require by chaining them together in a ChannelPipeline
     * But how can you do this if you can set only one ChannelHandler during the bootstrapping process
         * Netty supplies a special subclass of ChannelInboundHandlerAdapter
             ```
             public abstract class ChannelInitializer<C extends Channel>